Recursive Pathways to Marginal Likelihood Estimation with Prior-Sensitivity Analysis: Case Study: Normal Mixture Modeling of the Galaxy Data Set

-where $P_{\hat{Q}|\{z,\theta,\psi\}}$ takes a particularly simple analytic form by the nature of the DP (cf.\ \citealt{esc95}).
+where $P_{\hat{Q}|\{z,\theta,\psi\}}$ takes a particularly simple analytic form by the nature of the DP (cf. \citealt{esc95}).

-Finally, it is important to note that since each realization of the DP has always an infinite number of components with probability one (though usually only a few with significant mass) the usual interpretation for the posterior, $\pi(k|y)$, in this context is the posterior distribution of the number of unique label assignments \textit{amongst the observed dataset} (i.e., the dimension of $\theta$ in $\{z,\theta\}$).
-However, although pragmatically useful for such modeling problems as that exhibited by the galaxy dataset, as \citet{mil13} note: this estimate is not consistent.
+Finally, it is important to note that since each realization of the DP has always an infinite number of components with probability one (though usually only a few\vadjust{\goodbreak} with significant mass), the usual interpretation for the posterior, $\pi(k|y)$, in this context is the posterior distribution of the number of unique label assignments \textit{among the observed data set} (i.e., the dimension of $\theta$ in $\{z,\theta\}$).
+However, although pragmatically useful for such modeling problems as that exhibited by the galaxy data set, as \citet{mil13} note, this estimate is not consistent.